Impact of ionization and electron density gradients in X-ray reflection spectroscopy measurements: Broadband X-ray spectral analysis

 {\tt tbabs}$\times$({\tt relxill\_nk} + {\tt xillver}) ,

 {\tt tbabs}$\times$({\tt relxillion\_nk} + {\tt xillver}) ,

 {\tt tbabs}$\times$({\tt cutoffpl} + {\tt relxilldgrad\_nk} + {\tt xillver}) .

 The results of our fits are summarized in Tab.~\ref{tab:table3}, Tab.~\ref{tab:table4}, and Tab.~\ref{tab:table5}, respectively for GS~1354--645, GRS~1739--278, and GRS~1915+105. $^*$ is used to indicate that the parameter is frozen in the fit.
-The reported uncertainties correspond to the 90\% confidence level for one relevant parameter ($\Delta\chi^2 = 2.71$).
-If there is no lower/upper uncertainty, it means that the parameter is stuck at one of the boundary of the allowed range. $q_{\rm in}$ and $q_{\rm out}$ are allowed to vary in the range 0 to 10 in the fit.
+The reported uncertainties are obtained with the {\tt error} command in XSPEC and correspond to the 90\% confidence level for one relevant parameter ($\Delta\chi^2 = 2.71$).
+If there is no lower/upper uncertainty, it means that the parameter is stuck at one of the boundaries of the allowed range. $q_{\rm in}$ and $q_{\rm out}$ are allowed to vary in the range 0 to 10 in the fit.
 The maximum value of the black hole spin parameter allowed by the model is 0.998.
 The iron abundance is allowed to vary in the range 0.5 to 10.
 Fig.~\ref{fig:figure2}, Fig.~\ref{fig:figure3}, and Fig.~\ref{fig:figure4} show the residuals for the final fits of, respectively, GS~1354--645, GRS~1739--278, and GRS~1915+105.
+Figs.~\ref{fig:c1a}, \ref{fig:c1b}, and \ref{fig:c1c} show the corner plots for the key-parameters of the fits with, respectively, {\tt relxill\_nk}, {\tt relxillion\_nk}, and {\tt relxilldgrad\_nk} of the GS~1354--645 spectrum after the MCMC run.
+Figs.~\ref{fig:c2a}, \ref{fig:c2b}, and \ref{fig:c2c} show the same corner plots for GRS~1739--278 and Figs.~\ref{fig:c3a}, \ref{fig:c3b}, and \ref{fig:c3c} are for GRS~1915+105.
 We postpone the discussion of these results to the next section.